ishan0110/Talking-AI-/README.md

 # Talking-AI-
-This AI assistant can simply answer your question.
+This Talking Bot can simply answer your every question.